 Boots of Short Stepping can transport the wearer a distance equal to Short Range in the time needed for a single step as the Occult spell Teleport Short Range.
 The pair counts as a single magic item when considering its possessor's Magic Limit, and are form-fitting to the wearer.
-Only occultists can use them, and they require some trigger to activate, commonly a command word or phrase.
+They require some trigger to activate, commonly a command word or phrase.
+They are only usable by characters with Occult Beckening.